-Remember, these ideas are to help you have a plan and structure to your summer days and keep your sanity, not drive you crazy trying to do it all.
+Remember, these ideas are to help you have a plan and structure your summer days and keep your sanity, not drive you crazy trying to do it all.

 So, relax Mom, and enjoy your summer.
 The best thing you can do this summer is to make special memories with your kids.